basho/rfc/open/ts_timestamp_data_type.md

 simplify the implementation and make users happier, assuming they want the same thing we do, which is coherent time zone handling.

+1. Define and implement mechanism for storing cluster-wide default time zone

-1. Parse any binary that arrives in a timestamp field (determined by consulting the DDL).
-Default to local time zone.
+2. Parse any binary that arrives in a timestamp field (determined by consulting the DDL).

-2. Add keywords to lexer/parser
+3. Add keywords to lexer/parser
     * `timestamp` (when used in queries)
         * Probably silently discard when used outside table definition
     * `with time zone`